-¼ cup water
+¼ cup apple cider vinegar

 1 tablespoon toasted sesame oil

 Salt, to taste

 ½ cup dried cranberries